 - Each party must have had independent legal counsel before signing the palimony agreement

 If you are in a relationship where you depend on your partner for financial support, considering a written palimony agreement might be a great option.
-The terms and conditions of palimony agreements can be very flexible, and a qualified attorney will be able to draft an agreement which suits you and your partner’s unique circumstance.
+The terms and conditions of palimony agreements can be very flexible, and a qualified attorney will be able to draft an agreement that suits you and your partner’s unique circumstances.

 New Jersey palimony statutes were overhauled in 2010 as per the items discussed in the section above.
 Before the 2010 paradigm shift, it was common for unmarried couples to seek and be awarded palimony considerations with no written palimony agreements.
 Because of the legal precedence of palimony claims being granted from verbal agreements, some New Jersey decisions have sided with plaintiffs suing for palimony when the verbal agreements took place prior to 2010.